open-edge-insights/eii-core/libs/OpcuaBusAbstraction/py/test/README.md

   sudo apt-get install -y libmbedtls-dev python3.6-dev
   ```

-  > **NOTE**: If `DataBusAbstraction` module is referred from dist_libs path, make sure that the `sub` client is also run on Ubuntu > 18.04 as the dist libs package is been created by a container with ubuntu 18.04 as the base image.
+  > **NOTE**: If `OpcuaBusAbstraction` module is referred from dist_libs path, make sure that the `sub` client is also run on Ubuntu > 18.04 as the dist libs package is been created by a container with ubuntu 18.04 as the base image.
 If working from IEI repo,
   > one shouldn't be bothered about this

-* Set `PYTHONPATH` env variable to DataBusAbstraction/py folder path
+* Set `PYTHONPATH` env variable to OpcuaBusAbstraction/py folder path

   * If executing from IEI repo path, set it as below: